Frequently Asked Questions

 Q3.
 I am a high school student.
 When can I apply?

 A. High school seniors can begin to apply for JRHMSF scholarships.
-The on-line application system will be available in early December.
+The on-line application system will be available by early December.

 Q4.
 Do you offer scholarships for prospective Community College Students?